RedEpicness/NBTHelper/README.md

+## This project is old and may not reflect my current skills or style.
+Take it with a grain of salt.

 # NBTHelper

 An attempt to help editing any nbt tag in-game in real time, which got ran over by updates.